harlows/TERTL509/modules/introduction/what-is-literacy.md

 So I might consider myself somewhat competent, my degree of literacy as a guitarist will depend on context.
 I might be deemed literate in a singalong with friends, but not so in a band context.
 As we'll see later, context is also important when talking about digital literacies.

 Another way of visualising this is Sharpe and Beetham’s (2010) [digital literacy development model](https://web.archive.org/web/20220120065520/https://www.jisc.ac.uk/full-guide/developing-digital-literacies).
+In this model, you can think of practices as the actions taken that are enabled by competencies.

 ![Beetham and Sharpe ‘pyramid model’ of digital literacy development model (2010)](images/beetham-sharpe.png)